johnno1962/InjectionIII/README.md

 #endif
 ```

-Once your application starts, a file watcher is started in the InjectionIII app and whenever
+Once injection is connected, a file watcher is started in the InjectionIII app and whenever
 you save a Swift or Objective-C source the target app is messaged to update the implementation.
 The file watcher can be disabled & enabled while the app is running using the status bar menu.
 If you inject a subclass of XCTest it will try running that individual test inside your application.